Napoleonic Period Collection

 About the Database

-This digital collection was created with the CONTENTdm software's innovative new program, JPEG 2000, which enables finely detailed items, such as etchings and prints, to be displayed in a higher quality, more usable online format.
-It allows viewers to see image details that would be difficult or impossible to see at the lower resolutions used in the normal software.
-This new software includes pan and zoom capabilities which allow moving in and out of the image and moving across the image to display the details.
+This digital collection was created with JPEG 2000, which enables finely detailed items, such as etchings and prints, to be displayed in a higher quality, more usable online format.
+It allows viewers to see image details that would be difficult or impossible to see at lower resolutions.
 The material presented in this digital collection were scanned from original prints as TIFF files, manipulated in Adobe PhotoShop to achieve the best and clearest possible digital image and loaded into the Contentdm JPEG2000 software and linked with descriptive metadata.

 Scanning, research and descriptive metadata was prepared by Chris Doerr and Kristin Kinsey in 2004-6.
 The materials in this database are from the Napoleon Collection held by the UW Libraries Special Collections Division.